 John Kemp Starley designed the Rover and in partnership with William Sutton produced it at the Starley & Sutton Meteor Works in West Orchards.
 It is however his uncle James Starley who was honored with a statue in Greyfriars Green and bacame known as the "Father of the Cycle Industry".

 Here are various links that tell the story in greater depth:

 The TriVelox gear system was produced in Coventry and designed/developed by Alec Shuttleworth and William Hill.
-William Hill is Cov.
-RC member Mel Hirst's uncle and Mel and his son Mark have produced a website detailing the history of this venture.
+William Hill was the uncle of Coventry RC member Mel Hirst and Mel and his son Mark have produced a website detailing the history of this venture.

 Articles on members of our club

-John was a member of Coventry Road Club before turning professional, rejoined after his pro career and is now a Life Member.
+John was a member of Coventry Road Club before turning professional, rejoined after his pro career, John was the original Proprietor of the Coventry bike shop John Atkins Cycles that subsequently had a number of owners and has now closed.
+John is now a Life Member.
 There is an article about John on the History of the Club page but Jennie Morgan brought this VeloVeritas article to our attention:-